etherspot/transaction-kit/README.md

 ### Private Key and Owner Account Handling in Delegated EOA Mode

-When using `walletMode: 'delegatedEoa'`, you must provide either a `privateKey` or an `viemLocalAcocunt` (LocalAccount from viem).
+When using `walletMode: 'delegatedEoa'`, you must provide either a `privateKey` or a `viemLocalAccount` (LocalAccount from viem).
 Here are important security considerations:

 **⚠️ Never expose private keys or owner accounts in client-side code or logs!**